djdarcy/Windows-No-Internet-Secured-BUGFIX/README.md

 ## Usage

 Once installed, the NCSI Resolver runs automatically in the background.
-There's no user interface needed as it works silently to ensure Windows correctly detects internet connectivity.
+There's no user interface needed (though there is a local [http://localhost/redirect](http://localhost/redirect) you can use to check interface statistics) as it works silently to ensure Windows correctly detects internet connectivity.

 ### Checking Status